anastasiajsokol/aspm/docs/home.md

 The `aspm.strip` is just the stripped package file for `aspm`.
 This file only exists if `aspm` is bootstrapped.

-The `LISCENSE` file has a copy of the GNU v3 liscense.
+The `LISCENSE` file has a copy of the GPL-3.0 license.

 The `VERSION` file holds the output of the command `aspm version`.